Josh Alder Surgns m, his signature from the Parole of Honor, 13 December 1777

 Died: unknown

 Joseph Alder served as the 62nd Regiment's venerable surgeon's mate (or “mate”) for almost 23 years.
-He served the regiment during the entirety of the Northern Campaign of 1777.
-He no doubt received a considerable amount of experience during the course of the year, especially following the deadly Battle of Freeman's Farm (19 September 1777) and the Battle of Bemis Heights (7 October 1777).
-He surrendered with the rest of Lieutenant-General Burgoyne's Army at Saratoga on 17 October 1777.
+He and the regiment's surgeon, Alexander Moodie, no doubt received considerable experience during the course of 1777, especially following the deadly Battle of Freeman's Farm (19 September 1777) and the Battle of Bemis Heights (7 October 1777).
+Alder surrendered with the rest of Lieutenant-General Burgoyne's Army at Saratoga on 17 October 1777.

 OFFICERS